-The Flood Risk Management (Scotland) Act 2009 (FRM Act) introduced a co-ordinated and partnership approach to how we tackle flood risk in Scotland in a sustainable manner.
+The Flood Risk Management (Scotland) Act 2009 (FRM Act) introduced a co-ordinated and partnership approach to how we sustainably tackle flood risk in Scotland.
 To fulfil this we are considering all sources of flooding and whole river catchments when making flood risk management decisions.

 A key milestone of the FRM Act is the production of flood hazard and flood risk maps for Scotland.
-These maps will provide the most comprehensive national source of data on flood hazard and risk and include information on different likelihoods of flooding.
+These maps provide the most comprehensive national source of data on flood hazard and risk and include information on different likelihoods of flooding.